Fanconi Anemia Cancer Screening Research Study

 Contact the team

-Contact the TeamJoin the Study
+Contact the TeamJoin the Research Study

 This study would not be possible without the participation of individuals and families.
 If you or someone you know has been diagnosed with Fanconi Anemia and has interest in joining the study, please enroll below.

-Join the Study(240) 276-5047
+Join the Research Study(240) 276-5047

 Already created an account for this study?

-If you have already created an account for the Fanconi Anemia Cancer Screening Study, you can log into your account by visiting the online portal.
+If you have already created an account for the Fanconi Anemia Cancer Screening Research Study, you can log into your account by visiting the online portal.

-More About the FA Cancer Screening Study
+More About the FA Cancer Screening Research Study

 Our Goal

-This study aims to provide oral mouth inspection and brush biopsy screening combined with comprehensive cancer screening for people with FA, age 8 and older, at regular intervals to determine if this practice improves early cancer diagnosis and overall clinical care.
+This study aims to provide oral mouth inspection and brush biopsy screening combined with comprehensive cancer screening for people with FA, age 12 and older, at regular intervals to determine if this practice improves early cancer diagnosis and overall clinical care.

 Cancer screening will include: